 The 1.7 mile round trip has taken about two hours.
 As we walk to the car, we turn and look back.
 The setting sun casts its golden light on the south canyon wall.

-Window Trail: Big Bend National Park Hiking Adventure
+Window Trail: a challenging Big Bend hike

 The round trip has taken about five hours.
 We know that others have gone to the Window and back in far less time, but what is the point, really, in rushing?